simudyne/simudyne-maven-java-spark/README.md

 - Build your fatJar file with `mvn -s settings.xml compile package`, it will be in `target`

+- Add `core-abm.backend-implementation=simudyne.core.graph.spark.SparkGraphBackend` to SimuydneSDK.properties file

+- Use the SimudyneSDK.properties file to set the master URL and other settings

 - Upload your fatJar file and simudyneSDK.properties file to your master node.

 - SSH into your master node and then submit the fatJar using the url from last step: